ZiqiWang0312/bio/_pages/about.md

 ---

 I am currently pursuing the Ph.D. degree with the School of Software Technology, Zhejiang University, China.
-Before that, he received the B.S. degree in Internet of Things in 2022 and the M.S. degree in Software Engineering in 2025, both from Beijing University of Technology, China.
-His research interests include mobile edge computing, task scheduling, intelligent optimization algorithms, and deep learning.
-He received the Best Paper Award in 2024 ICAIS \& ISAS and the Best Application Paper Award in the 21st IEEE ICNSC.
+Before that, I received the B.S. degree in Internet of Things in 2022 and the M.S. degree in Software Engineering in 2025, both from Beijing University of Technology, China.
+My research interests include mobile edge computing, task scheduling, intelligent optimization algorithms, and deep learning.
+I received the Best Paper Award in 2024 ICAIS & ISAS [certificate](https://ZiqiWang0312.github.io/bio/files/ISAScer.pdf) and the Best Application Paper Award in the 21st IEEE ICNSC [certificate](https://ZiqiWang0312.github.io/bio/files/ICNSCcer.pdf).

 Education
 ======